Lionsberg/lionsberg-wiki/Lionsberg System Design/The Way/Concepts and Ideas/Human System.md

 # Human System

-The total set of all Human Beings and Human activity.
+The total set of all Human Beings and Human activity, conceptualized as a [[System]].

 The Human System is nested within the higher order [[Living System]], or Natural System.